Get help now Make a donation

 • How much it affects your life

 Collecting normally involves saving certain types of items, such as vinyl records or stamps.
-You'd carefully choose them and normally order them in some way, such as in display cases or folders.
+You'll carefully choose them and normally order them in some way, such as in display cases or folders.

 Other types of hoarding

-Hoarding does not only involve keeping objects in the place you live.
+Hoarding doesn't only involve keeping objects in the place you live.
 There are other types which you might not recognise as hoarding at first.
 But they can make you feel the same way, for the same reasons.

 Digital hoarding